neondatabase/website/content/docs/reference/glossary.md

 ### CIDR notation

 CIDR (Classless Inter-Domain Routing) notation is a method used to define ranges of IP addresses in network management.
 It is presented in the format of an IP address, followed by a slash, and then a number (e.g., 192.168.1.0/24).
 The number after the slash represents the size of the address block, providing a compact way to specify a large range of IP addresses.
-In Neon's IP Allowlist feature, CIDR notation allows for efficiently specifying a block of IP addresses, especially useful for larger networks or subnets.
+In Neon's IP Allow feature, CIDR notation allows for efficiently specifying a block of IP addresses, especially useful for larger networks or subnets.
 This can be advantageous when managing access to branches with numerous potential users, such as in a large development team or a company-wide network.
-For related information, see [Configure the IP Allowlist](/docs/manage/projects#configure-the-ip-allowlist).
+For related information, see [Configure IP Allow](/docs/manage/projects#configure-ip-allow).

 ### cgroups